e-kwsm/nwchem-wiki/ONIOM.md

 associate a [geometrical center](Geometry) with an atom type and basis sets, etc. For each broken bond specify the numbers of the two atoms (i and j), the scale factor (g) and optionally the tag of the link atom.
-Link atoms are placed along the vector connecting the the first to the second atom of the bond according to the equation
+Link atoms are placed along the vector connecting the first to the second atom of the bond according to the equation

 <img alt="$\underline{R}_{link} = (1-g)\underline{R}_{1} + g*\underline{R}_{2}$" src="https://raw.githubusercontent.com/wiki/nwchemgit/nwchem/svgs/ef8d3972c822c37484342b86b5ad27ab.svg?invert_in_darkmode&sanitize=true" align=middle width="191.996145pt" height="24.56553pt"/>